 The sirloin makes a great roasting joint, or a flavoursome steak for quick grilling or frying, on or off the bone.
 In this area you’ll also find the fillet, the most tender cut of beef, best suited to quick frying and perhaps basting with butter to ensure moistness.
 The sirloin and fillet left on the bone and cut into steaks creates the T Bone, or Porterhouse.
 Whilst this steak looks awesome it’s really going to be about compromise, as the fillet requires shorter cooking then the sirloin.

 Rump is good for roasting, or as steaks, cut as either a traditional cut rump, or seam butchered to produce the Picahna (rump cap), rump fillet and centre cut rump.

 Leaner than the topside, but also good for roasting and casseroling.

 Cut thinly from a properly aged animal, beef from the top rump makes a good minute steak.
 As a joint, it’s good for braising, casseroles or pie making.

 Oxtail is usually sold in 2 inch rounds on the bone, which is great for slow cooking in liquid, with the naturally occurring gelatine providing a rich gravy.

-At Dunwood we age our beef on the bone in the traditional way for a minimum of 28 days.
+At Dunwood we age our beef on the bone in the traditional way for a minimum of 28 days in our specialist aging fridge, lined with Himalayan Salt bricks.
 Why do we do this?
 It’s quite simple; as farmers we have worked for three years from the point of conception to slaughter to produce our beef, we’re proud of what we have produced and therefore waiting another 4 weeks to further improve the texture and flavour is time well invested.